nicklockwood/SoundManager/README.md

 	- (void)playSound:(NSString *)name looping:(BOOL)looping;

 The play method will load and play a sound from the application bundle whose filename matches the name passed.
-You can include the file extension in the name, or omit it, in which case the SoundManager will look for a matching file with the extension specified in the `DEFAULT_FILE_EXTENSION` constant (defaults to .caf).
+You can include the file extension in the name, or omit it, in which case the SoundManager will look for a matching file with the .caf file extension.
 If the looping argument is YES, the sound will continue to play until stopSound: is called.

 	- (void)stopSound:(NSString *)name;